 Or choose tacos al pastor, a combination of pork, pineapple, and onions in a fresh corn tortilla.
 Flautas are rolled up, fried tortillas with chicken, beef or cheese, topped with sour cream and guacamole.
 Popular street food options include gorditas, a type of sandwich; tacos of all kinds; elote (Mexican street corn); and churros, the delectable dessert we all know and love.

-One of the best things to do in Cabo is to join a cooking class to dive into the culinary culture of Mexico.
+One of the best things to do in Cozumel is to join a cooking class to dive into the culinary culture of Mexico.
 You’ll learn how to make authentically spicy red and green salsas, as well as traditional guacamole to accompany tacos or cheese quesadillas.

 Historic Colonial Cities

-Spanish Colonial Cities in Mexico date back to the 16th century, with attractive architecture, impressive cathedrals, intricate fountains, and historical monuments.
+Spanish colonial cities in Mexico date back to the 16th century, with attractive architecture, impressive cathedrals, intricate fountains, and historical monuments.
 You’ll find more than 120 of these enchanting “pueblos magicos”, or “magic towns”.

 From pristine beaches to rich cuisine, arts, and culture, Mexico is a destination with much to experience.
-A luxury cruise to Mexico is a fantastic way to uncover all of the amazing things that Mexico is known for.
+A cruise to Mexico is a fantastic way to uncover all of the amazing things that Mexico is known for.
 Browse itineraries on our website and book your Mexican getaway today.